When it comes to beloved holiday traditions, taking a tour of impressive holiday lights displays with hot chocolate in hand is high on the list.

-Find out why this walk-through display has received national attention.
 Walk through more than 1 million dancing holiday lights synchronized to holiday music.
 Stroll through seven Christmas shops and stop in Santa’s Bakery.
 Get your picture taken with Santa and take a train or wagon ride.
 Be sure to pick up your 3D glasses to experience the show in an entirely new way.

 🎄🚗CHRISTMAS NIGHTS OF LIGHTS AT CONEY ISLAND

 This two-and-a-half-mile, drive-through light display features more than one million LED lights synchronized to festive holiday music.
 Features include larger than life trees, glowing snowflakes, dancing candy canes and tunnels of lights.

 When: Open every night Nov.
 8, 2019-Jan.
 5, 2020, including holidays

 Location: Coney Island, 6201 Kellogg Ave. in Cincinnati